papomail/NeonateMRS_UCLH_Python3/Doc/Documentation.md

 The diagram shows the overview data-flow produced by the NeonateMRS-UCLH script; starting from the DICOM files to the generation of the PDF report.
 The *Class definitions* section below provides specific information on each component.

+# Diagnostic Tools

+The package includes several diagnostic scripts for troubleshooting and validation:

+- **`diagnose_mrs_data.py`**: Comprehensive data analysis and spectrum visualization
+- **`test_compatibility.py`**: Package compatibility testing with modern Python versions
+- **`debug_data_loading.py`**: DICOM loading diagnostics for data format issues
+- **`test_siemens_bytes_fix.py`**: Siemens-specific data conversion testing
+- **`test_pdf_fix.py`**: PDF generation validation

+These tools help identify and resolve compatibility issues when upgrading Python packages or processing different DICOM formats.

 # Class definitions:

 ## Maingui(object):
-The class *Maingui()* builds the main Graphical User Interface (GUI) using QMainWindow class' functions of QtGui.
+The class *Maingui()* builds the main Graphical User Interface (GUI) using QMainWindow class' functions of PyQt5.QtWidgets.
 Creates the main application window and provides it with the functionality to open, preprocess and display NMR spectroscopy stored in DICOM4 format.
+Supports both Philips and Siemens DICOM formats with enhanced compatibility for modern Python packages.

 Parameters:
-It takes a QtGui.QMainWindow class object.
-(Refer to Qt modules' documentation on QMainWindow)
+It takes a QtWidgets.QMainWindow class object.
+(Refer to PyQt5 documentation on QMainWindow)

 >### Methods in Maingui() class:
 ___